TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 necessary post-processing by TriBITS.

 It is also possible for the package's top-level ``CMakeLists.txt`` to be the only ``CMakeLists.txt`` file for a package.
-Such an example can be see in the example project `TribitsHelloWorld`_ in the ``HelloWorld`` package.
+Such an example can be seen in the example project `TribitsHelloWorld`_ in the ``HelloWorld`` package.

 When a TriBITS package is broken up into subpackages (see `TriBITS